 - Failing to use turn signals

 - Sudden braking

 - Opening car doors in front of motorcycles

 - Drunk driving and distracted driving

-Intersections are especially dangerous for motorcycles.
+Intersections are especially dangerous for motorcycles in Cleveland.
 Motorists may fail to look out for motorcycles and may pass through an intersection where a motorcyclist has no time to react or brake, resulting in a collision.

 Another dangerous scenario is one in which motorcyclists ride in inclement weather.
 The motorcyclist must be on high alert, but this is not always enough to stop a collision in which another motorist could not see the motorcyclist because of reduced visibility in bad weather.